cuthbertLab/music21/buildDoc/rst/quickStart.rst

 Examining a Score
 ---------------------------------------

-Once music21 is installed, opening and examing a score and it elements is a good first step.
+Once music21 is installed, opening and examining a score and it elements is a good first step.
 Music21 comes with a corpus, a large collection freely distributable music stored in the MusicXML and humdrum formats.
 These files can be found in the music21/corpus directory.
 However, tools are provided for easy, direct access.

 To import, or parse, a score stored in the corpus, use the :mod:`music21.corpus` module.
 (To see a complete listing of works in the corpus, see :ref:`referenceCorpus`) We imported this above, but lets do it again and use the `parseWork` method to get some some music parsed.
 This translates the file (a MusicXML or humdrum file) into music21 objects.